ZixiangLiu/Data-Ming-K-Means/README.md

 I also output iteration times and calculation times in files to find the reason why K-means ++ is slower.
 Here is the files:

+#### time_word100_repeat1_iterate
+for the first 100 words, for k = 1 to k = 31, each k run 1 time. the times are given in the format that:
+   0.00002    0.00648    0.00650    0.00677    1.00000    1.00000
+number 1: the time to calculate centers, in seconds number 2: the time to get results, K-means++ number 3: the time to get results, K-means random centers number 4: the iterations of K-means++ number 5: the iterations of K-means random centers

+#### time_word2000_repeat1_iterate
+similar to the previous file but using first 2000 words

+#### time_word9500_repeat1_iterate
+similar to the previous file but using first 9500 words

+The result hardly change with more words.

 ## The below part is from master branch
 K-means ++ is implemented in this branch, but it is extremely slow.
 I compared my K-means running time to sklearn's K-means under same data, my random center K-means used 32 seconds on average, sklearn used 1 second, my K-means ++ used 182 seconds.
 Covergency condition in my K-means ++ may need update.